serde-rs/serde-rs.github.io/_src/variant-attrs.md

 - ##### `#[serde(untagged)]` {#untagged}

-  Irrespective of the [enum representation](enum-representations.md), serialize and deserialize this variant as untagged, i.e. simply as the variant's data with no record of the variant name.
+  Irrespective of the [enum representation], serialize and deserialize this variant as untagged, i.e. simply as the variant's data with no record of the variant name.

   Untagged variants must be ordered last in the enum definition.

+  [enum representations]: enum-representations.md